shanteacontrols/OpenDeck/README.md

   * `libsysexconf`: MIT
   * `u8g2`: Two-clause BSD
   * `unity`: MIT
-  * `tinyusb`: MIT, but many modules it uses are individually licenced, check for more details
+  * `tinyusb`: MIT, but many modules it uses are individually licensed, check for more details